-- Serve as academic advisor to student-athletes which includes:
+- Serve as a secondary academic advisor to student-athletes which includes:

 - Working with student-athletes to develop educational and graduation plans that are consistent with institutional and departmental policies and procedures as well as their individual academic and athletic goals

-- Liaise with primary academic advisors across campus on degree program re
+- Liaise with primary academic advisors across campus on degree program requirements

 - Assist student-athletes in registration and class scheduling